 Services are provided to students on a voluntary basis and are completely confidential.
 That is, no information will be given to anyone without your written permission.
 You do not need to be referred by anyone to benefit from the services of the Counseling Center.

 Counseling Services provides short-term individual, couple and group treatment to manage current concerns and distress.
 Most students are seen for six or fewer individual sessions.
 Counseling sessions are scheduled according to a plan developed by you and your therapist.

 Counseling Services will be offering group therapy starting in the Fall 2022 semester.
 Examples of groups may include: mindfulness/anxiety reduction; understanding yourself and others, relationships, trauma, eating disorders, etc.

 Urgent and Emergency Counseling

-Students experiencing distressing or emergency situations are seen by Counseling Services or Outreach Services staff as quickly as possible.
+Students experiencing distressing or emergency situations are seen by Counseling Services or Student Outreach Services staff as quickly as possible.
 Students may come to Counseling Services during regular business hours if they are in distress.
-After hours, the counselor on-call may be contacted by calling Campus Safety at 727-864-8260.
-A counselor is available 24 hours a day, 7 days a week.
+After hours, contact Campus Safety and Security at 727.864.8260 or call 911 if you are in an emergency.

 Counseling Services staff provides consultation services to faculty, staff and student organizations needing specialized training in psychological issues, wellness-related topics, or conflict resolution.
 Topical presentations are available on a variety of psychological concerns.